On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Global Conformal Chart Criteria

 \section{Global Conformal Chart Criteria}

 We start our analysis by studying the conditions needed for a valid conformal global chart.
-We want to map the double null coordinates $(u,v)$ to the global double null coordinates $(\tilde{u},\tilde{v})$, while still maintaining the light-cone invariance in the new coordinates $(\tilde{u},\tilde{v})$.
-The most direct way to achieve that will be to use only the null-freedom as
+We want to map the double null coordinates $(u,v)$ to the global double null coordinates $(\tilde{u},\tilde{v})$.
+The most direct way to achieve that will be to use only the null gauge \cite{Wei_private,wei_2023} as follows

 To construct a well-defined chart on the entire Reissner–Nordström manifold, we identify three distinct possibilities with reference to the singularity structure of the term $\dfrac{dh}{du}\dfrac{dk}{dv}$, focusing on its behavior at $r=r_-$ and $r=r_+$.
 The three options are: \begin{enumerate} \item \emph{\textbf{Type-O}}: $\dfrac{dh}{du}\dfrac{dk}{dv}$ has a zero either at $r=r_-$ or $r=r_+$.
 The regularity of the metric in the new $(\tilde{u},\tilde{v})$ coordinates would be achieved at $r=r_{-}$ or $r=r_{+}$ but not simultaneously. ``$\pm$" null coordinates are examples for this case.
 However, generating nontrivial coordinates out of $(U_\pm, V_\pm)$ is possible\footnote{The transformations that lead to such coordinates are expected to be more complicated as they are restricted by the requirement to leave the singularity structure invariant or to generate a decoupled zero at the other horizon.} \footnote{For example, the transformation of the form $f(U)\equiv U^p$ and $g(V) \equiv V^p$ where $p \in \mathbb{R} $ are allowed since they clearly change the singularity structure of the term $\dfrac{dh}{du}\dfrac{dk}{dv}$.}.
 This condition could be formulated as follows